-My main research interests lie in the physics (e.g., kinematics, physical conditions) and chemistry (e.g., abundances and spatial distributions) of simple and complex organic molecules (ingredients for life) in space from interstellar clouds, the birthplaces of stars, through to protoplanetary disks.
-These organics eventually seed planetary surfaces and atmospheres and play a role in the "Origin of Life."
-I use numerical models, single dish telescope observations at (sub-) millimeter/centimeter wavelengths (e.g., NASA DSN, IRAM 30m, NRO 45m, ARO 12m, and GBT), interferometric observations at (sub-) millimeter wavelengths (e.g., ALMA, NOEMA), space telescope observations at near, mid and far-infrared wavelengths (e.g., JWST NIRSpec, JWST MIRI, Spitzer and Herschel science archive) along with SOFIA observations at Terahertz frequencies for my research.
-I use interferometric data from the Atacama Large Millimeter/submillimeter Array (ALMA) to study the evolution of volatile molecules in protoplanetary disks with the goal of determining the amount of volatile carbon, nitrogen, and oxygen available to form planets and to compare with the exoplanetary atmospheric compositions derived either from inverse retrieval code or chemical kinetics code.
-I am also interested in linking disk models and observations to the origin of comets and have a strong desire to understand the source of the observed organics on them.
-I also have a deep interest in the future development (technology) and scientific capabilities of SPICA, OST, and HabEx mission (together with ground based facilities such as TMT and SKA) to revolutionize our understanding of planetary system formation and complete the census of the outer reaches of the Solar System.
-I am also the co-investigator of a Guaranteed Time Observation (GTO) program of NASA's next flagship astrophysics mission James Webb Space Telescope (JWST) to study physics and chemistry of protostellar binaries in Perseus.
+My name is Liton Majumdar, and I am a faculty member in the new interdisciplinary School of Earth and Planetary Sciences (SEPS) at the National Institute of Science Education and Research (NISER) in Bhubaneswar, Odisha, India, where I lead the Stars and Planetary Systems Group of SEPS, and a visiting scientist (formally appointed by the office of the chief scientist) at the NASA Jet Propulsion Laboratory (JPL Homepage) in Pasadena, California, USA.
+My research interests are at the interfaces of Astrophysics, Astrochemistry and Exo-Planetary Science- primarily focussed on understanding the physical and chemical origins and evolutions of planetary systems such as our own Solar-system and thousands of Exo-Solar systems discovered in the past two decades.
+I hope this site provides you with all the information you need to know about (who I am), the courses I (teach) and the subject areas I (research) on.I use state-of-the-art numerical models and techniques, single dish telescope observations at (sub-) millimeter/centimeter wavelengths (e.g., NASA DSN, IRAM 30m, NRO 45m, ARO 12m, and GBT), interferometric observations at (sub-) millimeter wavelengths (e.g., ALMA, NOEMA), space telescope observations at near, mid and far-infrared wavelengths (e.g., JWST NIRSpec, JWST MIRI, Spitzer and Herschel science archive) along with SOFIA observations at Terahertz frequencies for my research.
+I frequently use interferometric data from ALMA to study the evolution of volatile molecules in protoplanetary disks to determine the amount of volatile carbon, nitrogen, and oxygen available to form planets and compare with the exoplanetary atmospheric compositions derived either from atmospheric retrieval or photochemical kinetics for exoplanet atmospheres.
+I also have a deep interest in the future development (technology) and scientific capabilities of SPICA, OST, ARIEL, and HabEx space mission (together with ground based facilities such as TMT and SKA) to revolutionize our understanding of planetary system formation and complete the census of the outer reaches of the Solar System.
+I am also the co-investigator of a Guaranteed Time Observation (GTO) program of NASA's next flagship astrophysics mission James Webb Space Telescope (JWST) to study protostellar binaries in Perseus.

 As a scientist, I have always given priorities to research, teaching, mentoring and outreach activities.
 According to me, teaching, mentoring and outreach are extremely rewarding and constitute a fundamental part of my scientific career together with my research.
 Teaching is a great way to guide and motivate students to quench their curiosity and help them to develop their critical thinking abilities.
-Outreach gives me the opportunity to increase the awareness of astronomy and planetary science, ignite interest in science and inspire future scientists.
+Outreach gives me the opportunity to increase the awareness of space science, ignite interest in science and inspire future scientists.

 I am open to any scientific collaborations from theory, observational, or experimental research groups in astronomy and planetary sciences and instrumentalists as well.